 Offer a bonus

 Check with the affiliate program before doing this.
 But if they allow it, offer an added bonus to sweeten the offer.
-If you have an ebook or a related product, mention to your readers that they’ll receive it if they buy the affiliate product.
+For example, if you have an ebook or a related product, mention to your readers that they’ll receive it if they buy the affiliate product.

-You probably won’t be able to deliver the product automatically, so let readers know to email you to redeem the offer.
+You probably won’t deliver the product automatically, so let readers know to email you to redeem the offer.

 You can also offer to help people best use the affiliate product.